-No candidate is expected to obtain a perfect score.
-However, in the opinion of the ABPN, each candidate should have some degree of familiarity with the subject matter of each question.
-Even though the candidate may be in doubt about the correct answer to a particular question, he or she should answer every question.
-This will increase the likelihood that the candidate's examination score will reflect the breadth of his or her knowledge of the field.
+No examinee is expected to obtain a perfect score.
+However, in the opinion of the ABPN, each examinee should have some degree of familiarity with the subject matter of each question.
+Even though the examinee may be in doubt about the correct answer to a particular question, they should answer every question.
+This will increase the likelihood that the examinee's examination score will reflect the breadth of their knowledge of the field.
 There is no penalty for guessing.